suberlak/ts_wep/doc/content.rst

 * **Utility**: Utility functions used in WEP.
 * **PlotUtil**: Plot utility functions used in WEP.
 * **ParamReader**: Parameter reader class to read the yaml configuration files used in the calculation.
+* **DonutImageCheck**: Donut image check class to judge the donut image is effective or not.

 .. _lsst.ts.wep-modules_wep_bsc: